SmarakNayak/ordpg/README.md

 `ordpg` is a fork of `ord` that uploads inscription content to a postgres database.
 It also makes available an api that allows for easy access of the content/metadata.
 It is the backend behind the open source ordinal explorer available at [vermilion.place](https://vermilion.place) and [vermilion](https://github.com/SmarakNayak/Vermilion).

-The goal is to make running ordinals based websites easier and less reliant on api's.

 Running `ordpg`
 ------
 ### Configuration